Part-Time Faculty Policy Handbook

 It is highly recommended that you review your syllabus with the chair or director of the program for feedback as there may be program specific information to include.

 Adjunct faculty who are teaching lectures are expected to keep regular office hours and be available to students without a previous appointment.
 Adjunct faculty must post a schedule and strictly observe the schedule for office hours (CBA Article 10.2).
 The College requires a minimum of 15 minutes per week per unit of teaching, which equates to at least one hour per week for a 4-unit course.
 Adjunct faculty are strongly encouraged to allow flexibility for students to meet at alternative times outside of scheduled office hours.
 Please note that office hours are considered part of the normal duties of being an instructor at USF and thus there is no additional compensation for holding office hours.
+All adjunct faculty have access to the shared office space on the fourth floor of Gleeson Library, which includes private lockers, meeting rooms, and computer resources; contact the Assistant Dean for Academic Affairs for more information.

 Modifications to the Scheduled Seat Time

-Any modifications to the scheduled seat time for a course (whether one-time or ongoing),cancellation of classes for any reason, or modifications to the scheduled final exam, must have written Dean's Office approval.
+Any modifications to the scheduled seat time for a course (whether one-time or ongoing), cancellation of classes for any reason, or modifications to the scheduled final exam, must have written Dean's Office approval.
 Adjunct faculty should discuss the rationale for the change with the appropriate Associate Dean, who will assess its impact on student learning and educational experience, and on faculty workload.
 Depending on the circumstances, the Associate Dean may consult the College Curriculum Committee and/or the Department Chair.

 Absences from Class